-Selected students must complete the following:
+Selected applicants must complete the following procedures:

-- Formally respond in writing to the "Student Acceptance Letter."
-Failure to respond by stated deadline will result in forfeiture of enrollment for the stated application period. - Pass a mandatory physical examination/immunizations. - Pass a mandatory drug testing and background screening.
-(Students are responsible for paying all fees directly to the designated company.) - Pay a non-refundable registration fee. - Attend the mandatory KPSAHS pre-enrollment meeting and orientation.
+- Formally respond in writing to the "Student Acceptance Letter".
+Failure to respond by stated deadline will result in forfeiture of enrollment for the stated application period. - Pass a mandatory physical examination/immunizations. - Pass a mandatory drug testing and background screening. - Include a non-refundable registration fee with the acceptance letter. - Attend a mandatory KPSAHS orientation.